torchbox/heroku-audit/README.md

 Note: See `heroku-audit --help` for further details.

 Authentication is handled through the `$HEROKU_API_KEY` environment variable, which must be set to a valid Heroku API key.
+Alternatively, you can create a `heroku-api-key.txt` file in the config directory (`heroku-audit --show-config-dir`).

 Each components is its own sub-command, containing a number of pre-made reports. `heroku-audit --list` will list all available commands.